basil homemade pasta dough recipe

-I tried Silvana’s trick to mill basil leaves together with the flour and I fell for the strong herbal aroma coming from it.
+I tried Silvana’s trick to mill basil leaves together with the flour and I fell for the strong herbal aroma coming from water while boiling.

 I seasoned it with plain tomato sauce and sprinkled with parmesan cheese.
 An authentic Italian recipe with a gourmet touch 🙂

-If you dry it on a rack for at least 12 hours, you can even stuff your pantry for future banqueting.
+If you dry the cutted/shaped pasta dough on a rack for at least 12 hours, you can even stuff your pantry for future banqueting.

 - ¾ cups of semolina flour